Context-Based Dynamic Pricing with Online Clustering: Introduction

 \subsection{Contributions of this paper}

 Although each low-sale product only has a few sales records, the total number of low-sale products is usually quite large.
 In this paper, we address the challenge of pricing low-sale products using an important idea from machine learning --- clustering.
 Our starting point is that there are some set of products out there, though we do not know which ones, that share similar underlying demand patterns.
 For these products, information can be extracted from their collective sales data to improve the estimation of their demand function.
-The problem is formulated as developing adaptive learning algorithms that identify the products exhibiting similar demand patterns, and extract the hidden information from sales data of seemingly unrelated products to improve the pricing decisions of low-sale products and increase revenue.
+The problem is formulated as developing adaptive learning algorithms that identify the products exhibiting similar demand patterns, and extract the hidden information from sales data of seemingly unrelated products to improve the pricing decisions of low-sale products and increase revenue. { As we mentioned earlier in the introduction, our method of clustering is based on similar demand patterns instead of similar product features.
+The reason is that products with similar features may have different demand. }